 Maggie works in a variety of media, has shared her work in talks in Canada and internationally, and has several peer-reviewed academic publications.
 She has over a decade of experience in small business management, and served as Interim Coordinator of the Institute of Island Studies at the University of Prince Edward Island from 2020–2021.
-In addition to her full-time studies, Maggie is currently a copyeditor for Island Studies Journal and co-organizes the Anthropocene Islands Early Career Analytical Study Space with Dr. Jonathan Pugh (Newcastle University, UK).
+In addition to her full-time studies and art practice, Maggie is currently a copyeditor for Island Studies Journal and co-organizes the Anthropocene Islands Early Career Analytical Study Space with Dr. Jonathan Pugh (Newcastle University, UK).

 Maggie’s work focuses on the powerful and entangled relationship between sense of place and identity in island and rural contexts, and her thesis engages research-creation practice to explore that relationship in the context of craft beer on the island of Newfoundland.
 She has presented in a variety of formats at international conferences and has several peer-reviewed publications.